taocpp/PEGTL/doc/Parse-Tree.md

 ## Partial Parse Tree

 A full parse tree is often too much, one does not need *every* node in a grammar, only the main nodes are important.
 This is supported by adding another template parameter to the `parse_tree::parse` call.
-The second template parameter `S` is a class template, for each rule that matched to compiler checks if `S<Rule>::value` is `true`.
-Hence, you can select the rules to generate nodes from your grammar like this:
+The second template parameter `S` is a class template.
+For each rule that matched, the compiler checks whether `S<Rule>::value` is `true`.
+You can then select the rules that should generate nodes from your grammar like this:

 ```c++
 template< typename Rule > struct my_selector : std::false_type {};